top of page

 DIFFERENCES BETWEEN TENSILE AND TENTED ROOFS

-Many people ask us what the difference is between tensile structures and tents.
+Many people ask us what the difference is between tensile roofs vs tented roofs.

 Non-tensile tents are convenient, quickly assembled, easy to fabricate, and installation is usually inexpensive.
-As such, they do not have to abide by building regulations and are not engineered for long-term protection.
+As such, they may not have to abide by permanent building regulations and so may not be engineered for long-term protection.

-Even for so-called semi-permanent tents, general use is rarely rated, let alone warrantied to resist high winds, snow, storms, or heavy downpours.
-Thereby unable to provide a sense of long-term security to the investor against damage or danger to guests.
+For semi-permanent tents, general use is typically not rated or warrantied to resist high winds, snow, storms, or heavy downpours.

-The manufacturing of standard tents is a simple 2-dimensional patterning process, which requires no specialized technical skill sets and makes manufacturing easy and scalable.
+The manufacturing of standard tents is a 2-dimensional patterning process which makes manufacturing easy and scalable.

-Some more flexible fabrics, such as shade-nets canopies and stretch tents, can look great on initial installation as the elasticity creates dimensionality in the fabric.
-However, unless they are correctly analyzed in conjunction with their sub-structure to meet the conditions of the specific environments that they are installed in, they, too, will suffer as other tents do within a relatively short time (3-5 years), regardless of the claims of the fabricators.
-These canopies can only hold their shape if expertly patterned, made, and installed as part of a total system with their supporting sub-structure.
+Some more flexible fabrics, such as shade-nets canopies and stretch tents, look great on initial installation as the elasticity creates dimensionality in the fabric.
+However, these also need to be correctly analyzed in conjunction with their sub-structure to meet the conditions of the specific environments that they are installed in.
+Canopies hold their shape if expertly patterned, made, and installed as part of a total system with their supporting sub-structure.

-Tensile fabric structures offer stability and strength like permanent roof structures, typically made from steel sheeting, tiles, or thatch.
+Tensile roofs offer stability and strength like permanent roof structures, typically made from steel sheeting, tiles, or thatch.

-Our tensile structures incorporate specially shaped, load-bearing tensioned membranes with lightweight engineered frames capable of spanning large distances and are easily transportable to remote sites and installed without needing heavy foundations.
+Tensile structures incorporate specially shaped, load-bearing tensioned roofs with lightweight engineered frames capable of spanning large distances and are easily transportable to remote sites and installed without needing heavy foundations where ground conditions allow.

-A semi-permanent, solid roof and frame structure ideal for cladding an architectural envelope, creates an internal environment with comfort and performance metrics comparable to, and in some cases exceeding, permanent brick and concrete buildings.
+A permanent or semi-permanent, tensile roof and frame structure, ideal for cladding an architectural envelope, creates an internal environment with comfort and performance metrics comparable to, and in some cases exceeding other more traditional structures.

 • Certain loads are imposed upon the roof form based on the site (wind, snow, rain, topography), the regional building codes, and the position and shape of the membrane.